Aanthord/pubsub-amqp/README.md

    - Integrated with Prometheus for detailed metrics gathering and monitoring.

 8. **Multi-tiered Data Persistence**:
-   - Amazon S3: For large message payloads and file storage.
+   - Amazon S3: For large message payloads and file storage, with append-only and versioning capabilities.
    - Amazon Redshift: For analytics and historical data analysis.
    - Neo4j: For graph-based data relationships and Merkle tree structure imports.
    - Local File Storage: Utilizes 256 sharded flat files for efficient data storage and retrieval.